soumiblink/Project_Management_App/README.md

 # PRO Project
-Welcome to Vexa - a project management app designed to help you manage your projects more efficiently.
+Welcome to PRO - a project management app designed to help you manage your projects more efficiently.

 ## Features
 - Project management